![]() |

 My grandfather fell in love with my grandmother when they were teenagers in Poland.
 After he went back to Belgium in 1927, they continued their relationship via letters and the occasional visit.
 Eventually, my grandmother moved to Belgium to attend the university (unusual for the time - most women did not pursue higher education).
 They married in 1935.

 In 1939, Grandma Roma fell pregnant with my Aunt Lilly, who was born May 8, 1940, two days before the Nazis invaded Western Europe.
+These articles contain my research into how they escaped the Nazis, hid in France for 5 years, joined the resistance, and eventually how they wound up in America.

 Some of the articles are early drafts of chapters I wrote for the book.
 I've marked those with "(chapter)."
 I've since revised them, and the revisions are not reflected here.
 In some cases I had to change them significantly due to discovering new information about what happened after I wrote it.